ansible-collections/community.vmware/docs/community.vmware.vmware_guest_vgpu_info_module.rst

 Synopsis
 --------
-- Manages DPM on VMware vSphere clusters.
+- This module is used to gather metadata about vGPU profiles of the given virtual machine.
-- All values and VMware object names are case sensitive.
+- All parameters and VMware object names are case sensitive.